Want to Know How to Prolong the Life of Your Roof?

 Gutters provide proper drainage for your roof and help keep water from pooling and damaging your shingles.
 As debris collects on your roof, it makes its way into your gutters.
 Leafs, twigs, moss, and other elements can backlog your drainage and flood your roof.

-Fascia protect the seam lines on the roof from penetrating water.
+Fascia protects the seam lines on the roof from penetrating water.
 Cracks or damage to the fascia means water may be seeping into your home, even if every shingle remains soundly in place.
-Fascia also hold the gutters in place, which keeps your roof properly draining.
+Fascia also holds the gutters in place, which keeps your roof properly draining.
 Maintaining this often overlooked area of your roof will keep it in top-quality shape for years to come.

 Many homeowners can be intimidated by the idea of having a professional look at their roofs.
 While this can seem like an expensive option, you may be surprised to find that having a professional fix your roof is not as costly as you think.
 And the alternative can be far more costly in the long run.
 Leaving a patchwork job can result in further damage to the roof or other areas of your home.
 So, investing in professional repairs means having a job done right that will last and integrate with the rest of the sound roofing structure.